A Lawyer With Your

 In the one-leg stand test, the subject stands on one leg with the other off the ground a short distance.
 The officer will instruct the person to hold the position for a certain time period.
 Similar to the walk and turn test, the officer is looking for visual signs of impairment.
 Anything from a hop to maintain balance, to a subtle sway, using arms to balance or putting the foot down can alert the officer to potential impairment.

 What If I Fail The Test?

 Though law enforcement officials tout the success of these tests in identifying drivers who are operating a vehicle while intoxicated, the tests are subjective in nature and can be difficult for any person to pass.

-If you’ve been arrested on suspicion of DUI and facing criminal as well as administrative license penalties, it’s time to work with an experienced attorney.
-At Froelich Law Offices in Green Bay, we have over 25 years of experience protecting the rights of clients accused of drinking and driving.
-Contact us today at 920-430-9640 for a free consultation with an experienced lawyer.
+If you’ve been arrested on suspicion of DUI and you are facing criminal as well as administrative license penalties, it’s time to work with an experienced attorney.
+At Froelich Law Offices in Green Bay, we have over 28 years of experience protecting the rights of clients accused of drinking and driving.
+Contact us today at 920-430-0365 for a free consultation with an experienced lawyer.